-11. The Working Group had before it the following documents:

-(a) Provisional agenda (A/AC.285/1);

-(b) Provisional calendar and programme of work (A/AC.285/2);
+- 11. The working group had before it the following documents: - (a) Provisional agenda (A/AC.285/1); - (b) Provisional calendar and programme of work (A/AC.285/2);

-(c) Report of the Chair of the Open-ended Intergovernmental Expert Working Group on Indicators and Terminology relating to Disaster Risk Reduction on Results of informal consultations from February to November 2016 on indicators and terminology relating to Disaster Risk Reduction (A/AC.285/CRP.1);
+(c) Report of the Chair of the open-ended intergovernmental expert working group on indicators and terminology relating to disaster risk reduction on the results of informal consultations from February to November 2016 on indicators and terminology relating to disaster risk reduction (A/AC.285/CRP.1);

-(d) Recommendations of the Open-ended Intergovernmental Expert Working Group on Indicators and Terminology relating to Disaster Risk Reduction (A/AC.285/CRP.2 and A/AC.285/CRP.2/Rev.1-3).
+(d) Recommendations of the open-ended intergovernmental expert working group on indicators and terminology relating to disaster risk reduction (A/AC.285/CRP.2 and Rev.1-3).

-G. Proceedings of the Working Group
+G. Proceedings of the working group

-12. At its first session, the Working Group considered agenda items 1, 2, 3, 4 and 5 at its plenary meetings.
+12. At its first session, the working group considered agenda items 1 to 5 at its plenary meetings.
 The session was preceded by one-day informal meetings.

-13. At its second session, the Working Group considered agenda item 3 and 5 at its plenary meetings and decided to defer its consideration of item 4 to the next session.
+13. At its second session, the working group considered agenda items 3 and 5 at its plenary meetings and decided to defer its consideration of item 4 to the next session.
 The session was preceded by one-day informal meetings.

-14. At its third session, the Working Group considered agenda items 3, 4, 5 and 6 at its plenary meetings.
-The Working Group also held informal meetings from 14 to 18 November 2016.
+14. At its third session, the working group considered agenda items 3 to 6 at its plenary meetings.
+The working group also held informal meetings from 14 to 18 November 2016.

-15. During the inter-sessional periods, the Chair of the Working Group conducted a series of informal consultations in Geneva with the participation of delegates and experts in other locations through WebEx on 20-21 June, 10-11 October, 9 and 14 November 2016.
+15. During the intersessional periods, the Chair of the working group conducted a series of informal consultations in Geneva, with the participation of delegates and experts in other locations through WebEx, on 20 and 21 June, 10 and 11 October and 9 and 14 November 2016.

-16. In accordance with paragraph 7 of General Assembly resolution 69/284, contributions were also made to the work of the Working Group by relevant bodies and organizations of the United Nations system, as well as relevant intergovernmental and non-governmental organizations and other stakeholders, the last category of which consisted of civil society organizations; local governments; private sector; and academia and scientific institutions.
+16. In accordance with paragraph 7 of General Assembly resolution 69/284, contributions were also made to the work of the working group by relevant bodies and organizations of the United Nations system, as well as relevant intergovernmental and non-governmental organizations and other stakeholders.
+That last category consisted of representatives of civil society organizations, local governments, the private sector and academic and scientific institutions.

-17. The Working Group discussed questions related to the definition of global indicators to effectively measure progress toward the achievement of the seven global targets of the Sendai Framework for Disaster Risk Reduction and, as relevant, the SDGs, as well as of suitable terminology related to disaster risk reduction to facilitate the implementation of the Sendai Framework for Disaster Risk Reduction and foster cooperation across nations, sectors and stakeholders.
-Furthermore, the Working Group discussed questions related to the implementation and use of the global indicators, including States' data readiness review, data disaggregation, baselines definition, and development of technical guidance for the use of the Sendai Framework Monitor as well as the importance of reporting on disaster risk investments.
+17. The working group discussed questions related to the definition of global indicators to effectively measure progress towards the achievement of the seven global targets of the Sendai Framework and, as relevant, the Sustainable Development Goals, as well as questions related to suitable terminology related to disaster risk reduction to facilitate the implementation of the Sendai Framework and foster cooperation across nations, sectors and stakeholders.
+In addition, the working group discussed questions related to the implementation and use of the global indicators, including States' review of the readiness of data to report, data disaggregation, the definition of baselines and the development of technical guidance for the use of the Sendai Framework monitoring mechanism, as well as the importance of reporting on disaster risk investments.